arcolife/datahack/README.md

 datahack / visualizer
 =====================

-It shows the infant mortality rates in India, in a certain year (probably it was 2005) ( data obtained from http://data.gov.in/ ) spread across the states, through a heatmap.
+It was a quick protype developed during the Big Data Hackathon organized by HackHackers Delhi Chapter.

-> This was a quick prototype, developed within really constrained time limits.
+The outcome was a heatmap of India, depicting the infant mortality rates in different states of India (probably in 2005; data obtained from http://data.gov.in/ ).

-> I don't remember the exact source of the data.
+It was a product of [a quick one-day hackthon (journalists + coders)](https://www.facebook.com/media/set/?set=oa.476488175739797&type=1), that [took place around Feb'13](http://satyaakam.net/?p=746).

-It was a product of [a day-long hackthon (journalists + coders)](https://www.facebook.com/media/set/?set=oa.476488175739797&type=1), that [took place around Feb'13](http://satyaakam.net/?p=746).
 This repo is a revised version of the same, compatible with Django 1.6.*

 ***